-- As part of our PHSE and computing curriculum, greater understanding of bullying in all its forms will be developed as well as opportunities to equip children with what they can do in the event that bullying occurs; - Children will be taught strategies to help them deal with bullying situations which they may encounter; - Staff will respond calmly and consistently to allegations or incidents of bullying; - Staff will investigate incidents of bullying and take steps to resolve the matter; - o Parents of all parties involved will be informed; - The school will protect and support all parties during school/extra curricular time and on school premises whilst issues are resolved.
+- All allegations of bullying will be carefully investigated; - Pupils', parents and staff will be encouraged to talk openly about the issue; - All cases of bullying will be recorded on incident forms and the CPOMs electronic recording system. - As part of our RHE and computing curriculum, greater understanding of bullying in all its forms will be developed as well as opportunities to equip children with what they can do in the event that bullying occurs; - Children will be taught strategies to help them deal with bullying situations which they may encounter; - Staff will respond calmly and consistently to allegations or incidents of bullying; - Staff will investigate incidents of bullying and take steps to resolve the matter: - Parents of all parties involved will be informed; - The school will protect and support all parties during school/extra curricular time and on school premises whilst issues are resolved.

-2. What is bullying?
+3. What is bullying?